 Skip to main content

-Operating a ROBS-funded business comes with compliance obligations under both the Internal Revenue Code (IRC) and the Employee Retirement Income Security Act (ERISA).
-These aren’t optional — violations carry steep financial penalties.
+Running a ROBS-funded business means running a 401(k) plan.
+That comes with real compliance obligations under the Internal Revenue Code (IRC) and ERISA, and violations carry steep financial penalties.
+Ongoing administration is part of the product, not an afterthought.

 Why Compliance Matters